adaptive-learning/proso-apps/README.markdown

 ### virtualenv

+ - (only for testing )install sqlite-devel or libsqlite3-dev from repository
  - install python3.5 (http://techglimpse.com/install-update-python-pip-linux-tutorial/)
  - create virtualenv with python3.5 (use -p in mkvirtualenv command)
  - install requirements (make install)